letolabs/the-little-cloud-foundry-book/en/cf.md

 ### Gerrit

 A code review tool based on Git.
-Gerrit was originally written for the Android Open Source Project and allows many kinds of complex requirements and business rules to be taken into account when reviewing code.
+Gerrit was originally written for the Android Open Source Project at Google and allows many kinds of complex requirements and business rules to be taken into account when reviewing code.

+### IAAS

+Infrastructure-as-a-service

 ### health